-By providing period products through free-vend solutions like Citron Hygiene, lost work hours can be minimized, school attendance can be increased, health and safety for all washroom visitors supported and anxiety-provoking moments reduced.
+By providing period products through menstrual product solutions like Citron Hygiene, lost work hours can be minimized, school attendance can be increased, health and safety for all washroom visitors supported and anxiety-provoking moments reduced.

 Demonstrating care and consideration for your colleagues, customers and washroom guests leaves a positive impression that will translate into positive reviews and word of mouth referrals.